Riverside Stadium

-The Riverside Stadium is a football stadium in Middlesbrough, England, which has been the home of Middlesbrough since it opened in 1995.
-Its current capacity is 34,742, all seated, although there is provisional planning permission in place to expand that to 42,000 if required.
+The Riverside Stadium is a football stadium in Middlesbrough, England, which has been the home of Middlesbrough since its opening in 1995.
+It has an all-seated capacity of 34,742, although provisional planning permission is in place to expand to 42,000 if required.

+Middlesbrough Women became affiliated with the Middlesbrough men's team in May 2023 and now play selected matches at the Riverside Stadium.